Mahmadabid/invader-with-imx/README.md

 [Code](https://github.com/Mahmadabid/invader-with-imx/blob/master/smartContracts/contracts/PowerupsMint.sol)

 This contract is Immutable prebuilt ERC721 contract.
 It was modified to track total Mint amount and mint the Extra Time NFT by burning IPX.

+## JWTs
+JWTs are fetched using [Immutable JWT Guide](https://docs.immutable.com/docs/zkEVM/products/passport/identity/jwt).
+They are used to authenticate api to prevent unauthorized access.
+They are used through [key.ts](https://github.com/Mahmadabid/invader-with-imx/blob/master/src/components/key.ts) and with their verification is being done in [api](https://github.com/Mahmadabid/invader-with-imx/tree/master/src/pages/api).

 ## Game
 [Code](https://github.com/Mahmadabid/invader-with-imx/tree/master/src/components/game)